 Scan and hospital errors cause permanent cauda equina syndrome - £925,000

-Claire had a long history of back pain and although she attended her GP on numerous occasions about this she generally put up with it the best she could.
-However when the pain worsened to the point that Claire was waking at night and her leg would frequently give way she was referred to a hospital and an MRI scan was arranged.
+Sam had a long history of back pain and although she attended her GP on numerous occasions about this she generally put up with it the best she could.
+However when the pain worsened to the point that Sam was waking at night and her leg would frequently give way she was referred to a hospital and an MRI scan was arranged.
 The MRI scan was carried out in a mobile scanning unit operated by a private company but contracted by the NHS.

-Two days later while Claire was waiting to hear what was wrong, she woke during the night in agony.
+Two days later while Sam was waiting to hear what was wrong, she woke during the night in agony.
 She took paracetamol and rang NHS direct when she developed a strange heavy feeling in her bowels and was told any bowel or bladder symptoms should be treated as an emergency.
-Claire rang her GP surgery as soon as it opened and was able to get an appointment for 9.45am.
+Sam rang her GP surgery as soon as it opened and was able to get an appointment for 9.45am.

 Scan and hospital errors

 Sam's GP carried out various tests and listened to her symptoms, which now included difficulty passing urine and an altered sensation and numbness in her saddle area.
 The GP correctly suspected CES and called the hospital to speak to a specialist.
 As Sam could walk the consultant rejected the GP’s request for her to be seen as an emergency.

 The consultant said she could come to the urgent care clinic even though the GP thought she should be seen in A&E. Little did Sam know at this point that the MRI scan previously carried out had shown a very large prolapsed disc in her spine that was putting pressure on the cauda equina nerves at the base of her spine.
 These findings had not been acted on despite the fact that Sam required urgent surgery to prevent permanent damage from being caused.
 Sam attended the urgent care centre with a letter from the GP saying he suspected CES.